Seraaron/agora/srd/subsystems/Shields Shall be Shattered.md

 However, if the weapon being used against you has the #great tag, _and your shield doesn't_, then your shield still shatters but the blow *isn't* negated.

-That is, **only a #great shield can negate a killing blow from a #great weapon**.
+That is, **only a great shield can negate a killing blow from a great weapon**.

-Similarly, only #magic shields can be shattered against #magic attacks, and only #bullet-proof shield can be shattered against #firearm shots.
+Similarly, only magic shields can be shattered against magic attacks, and only bullet-proof shield can be shattered against firearm shots.

-#que Thus *if you're fighting a dual but don't want it to be deadly*, you can fight until the first shield is shattered (or the first to three) and then declare the victor.
+#question Thus *if you're fighting a dual but don't want it to be deadly*, you can fight until the first shield is shattered (or the first to three) and then declare the victor.